TikTok owner ByteDance launches e-payment service | Malay Mail

 Douyin, which listed over 600 million daily active users last year, has quickly grown from its short video roots to include livestreaming and e-commerce.

-Livestream shopping is a nearly US$70 billion (RM283 billion) industry in China, attracting influencers who scour markets and malls for items to peddle to live audiences via social media. — AFP
+Livestream shopping is a nearly US$70 billion (RM283 billion) industry in China, attracting influencers who scour markets and malls for items to peddle to live audiences via social media. ― AFP-Relaxnews